 Enabling Play is a new accessible game design studio run by brother and sister team Will and Cara Jessop.
 Our motivation for making games for players with learning difficulties comes from many years of mischievous and hugely enjoyable play with our brother Tommy, who has Down's Syndrome.
 We believe the best games are not only fun but good for us too, so are building key developmental skills into the heart of our designs.

-Our first project 'Millie Moreorless' is an iOS game designed with children with Down's Syndrome to help players get better at maths.
+Our first project 'Millie Moreorless' is an award winning iOS game designed with children with Down's Syndrome to help players get better at maths.

 As part of our design process we hold workshops with young volunteers to make sure the game is right for them.

 If you would like to be involved in co-designing new games with us please click here for more information!